On The Spectrum Of Infinite Quantum Graphs: Introduction

-Infinite quantum graphs -- and in particular their spectral properties -- have been studied since the late 1990s in \cite{Car97,Cat97,BelLub04,BruGeyPan08} and more recently among others in~\cite{LenPan16,BecGreMug21}: in all these articles the relevant operator is essentially self-adjoint.
-The case where different self-adjoint extensions may exist was first discussed in the pioneering papers \cite{Car00,NaiSol00}, and then more extensively in \cite{ExnKosMal18,KosNic19}: in all these papers, the spectral properties of only the Friedrichs extension of the (general realisations of) Laplacians on infinite quantum graphs was discussed explicitly.
+Infinite quantum graphs, and in particular their spectral properties, have been studied since the late 1990s in \cite{Car97,Cat97,BelLub04,BruGeyPan08} and more recently among others in~\cite{LenPan16,BecGreMug21}.
+Therein, the relevant operator is essentially self-adjoint.
+The case where different self-adjoint extensions may exist was first discussed in the pioneering papers \cite{Car00,NaiSol00}, and then more extensively in \cite{BenSalSal11,ExnKosMal18,KosNic19}.
+In these papers, the spectral properties of only the Friedrichs extension of the (general realisations of) Laplacians on infinite quantum graphs were discussed explicitly.
 First investigations relied on a transference principle relating the spectrum of a quantum graph to the spectrum of an infinite matrix: this idea goes back to von Below's early analysis in~\cite{Bel85} and relies fundamentally upon the assumption that \emph{all edges have the same length}.
 If this assumption is dropped, infinite quantum graphs will generally \emph{not} be essentially self-adjoint: the operator domain may then have to include appropriate \emph{boundary conditions at infinity}, which in turn will influence the spectrum.
+A similar phenomenon is known for discrete Laplacians on combinatorial graphs, see e.g.~\cite{HuaKelMas13,GeoHaeKel15}.
+Also, let us point out that it has been known since \cite{AloKelTep16}, and implicitly since \cite{AloFre12}, that certain classes of fractals, including so-called Hanoi attractors, can be \textit{approximated by metric graphs}: in other words, Laplacians thereon are infinite quantum graphs, in our language.
+Spectral analysis for such classes of fractals has been performed since \cite{AloFre17,AloFreKig18,AloCheGu19}.
+However, we do note that important classes of infinite quantum graphs, even as natural as the Neumann realisation of the Laplacians on (fractal-like, but possibly non-selfsimilar) radially symmetric trees with infinitely many ends, are not covered by the theory in the present paper; and yet, it is known that under suitable growth conditions, they may have pure point spectrum: we refer to~\cite{Sol04,NicSem18,JolKacSem19} and especially to the recent paper \cite{FraNadPan25}.